AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Two-week sprints with working software at each checkpoint.
 Core sample tracking or data capture functionality ships first.
 Instrument integrations, review workflows, electronic signatures, and reporting follow in subsequent sprints, with IQ/OQ protocol documentation written in parallel.

 Genomics data is large by nature and the storage and compute architecture needs to be designed for it from the start.
-We build bioinformatics platforms on cloud infrastructure (AWS, Azure, or GCP) with scalable storage and on-demand compute for pipeline execution, so you pay for the capacity you use rather than provisioning for peak.
+We build bioinformatics platforms on cloud infrastructure (AWS, Azure, or GCP) with elastic storage and on-demand compute for pipeline execution, so you pay for the capacity you use rather than provisioning for peak.
 Data archiving workflows manage the lifecycle of raw sequencing files, intermediate files, and final outputs.
 We assess your anticipated data volume and pipeline complexity during discovery and propose the right infrastructure architecture before development starts.

 A LIMS covering sample tracking, test management, result capture, and audit trail typically runs $55,000 to $110,000.
 A more complete platform with ELN, clinical data management, or bioinformatics pipeline integration typically runs $110,000 to $220,000.
 Validation documentation is included in the project scope and cost.
-Fixed cost agreed before development starts.
+Fixed cost is agreed before development starts.

 Yes.
-Data migration of historical laboratory records -- paper worksheets, Excel exports, legacy LIMS exports -- is a standard part of biotech software projects.
+Data migration of historical laboratory records, paper worksheets, Excel exports, legacy LIMS exports, is a standard part of biotech software projects.
 We structure the migration around sample identifiers, analytical methods, and result records so the new system starts with an accurate historical baseline.
 For paper records, we scope a structured data capture process as part of migration.
 The migration approach is confirmed during discovery so the timeline and quality controls are clear before development starts.

 Sample tracking, instrument integration, result management, and CoA generation